-Add the wet ingredients into a medium bowl, whisk the wet ingredients together and then pour over the dry ingredients.
+Add the wet ingredients into a medium bowl, whisk together and then pour the wet mixture over the dry ingredients.

 Stir to combine and make sure to coat all of the oats and almonds well with the almond butter mixture.

-Spread the granola on a baking sheet lined with parchment paper.
+Spread the granola mixture on a baking sheet lined with parchment paper.
 Press the granola down into an even layer (like pictured below), this step will help form clusters of granola.

 - Bake in the oven for 15 minutes, stir or flip small sections of the granola over and bake for an additional 10 to 15 minutes or until the granola is fragrant and golden in colour.

-Tip: To keep some clusters of granola, I flip small sections of granola over with a spatula instead of stirring it.
+Tip: To keep some clusters of granola, I like to flip small sections of granola over with a spatula instead of stirring it.

 - For a nut-free granola you can simply omit the almonds or you can use pumpkin or sunflower seeds instead.

 - Add dried fruit.
 I love adding dried blueberries, cranberries, raisins and coconut.
 Make sure to add them after having baked the granola and it has come to room temperature.
 Large flaked coconut can be added to the main granola ingredients and baked.

 - You can vary the spices to suit your preferences.
 Try adding a bit of nutmeg or ground ginger.

 The simplest way to serve granola is for breakfast with milk.
 In fact, this granola reminds me of my favourite almond cereal.

 You can add fresh fruit to your bowl of granola.
 Fresh blueberries, raspberries and blackberries are all delicious.
 You can also add sliced strawberries and bananas.

 If you enjoy smoothie bowls for breakfast you can top it with a handful of granola.

-Enjoy granola on its own as a snack, I will occasionally grab a handful to snack on while I'm working.
+Granola also makes a great snack, I will occasionally grab a handful to snack on while I'm working.